Mid Mountains Legal Blog

 How do I lodge a caveat?

-In NSW, a subscriber to an Electronic Lodgement Network Operator (such as a solicitor or conveyancer) completes the online form provided by NSW Land Registry Services including the following information:
+In NSW, a subscriber to an Electronic Lodgement Network Operator lodges an online application to NSW Land Registry Services.

 • The agreement should contain a clause obliging the customer to grant and register a caveat over the property.